 Judy was nominated and elected onto Federal Council at the Longreach Conference in 2009.
 2010 saw her elected Vice President at the Perth Conference and elected President in Darwin 2011 amidst much celebration around ICPA turning 40.
 After her term concluding at the 2015 Federal Conference in Brisbane she now fills the supporting role of Immediate Past President.

-Portfolio: Rural Schools / School Travel
+Portfolios: Rural Schools / School Travel, Distance Education

 FEDERAL ASSISTANT SECRETARY

 Portfolio: Early Childhood (Leader), Specific Education Needs, Communications

 Background: Jane immigrated to Australia in 1977 after completing her nursing training in Birmingham, UK.
 Since then she has nursed in Birdsville, Marree and Oodnadatta, before marrying and helping to run the family cattle station Pandie Pandie Station, on the Birdsville Track.

 She supervised her two children whilst they studied by distance education for their primary school years, after which they attended boarding school in Qld.

 Jane has been involved with ICPA in executive positions at branch level, (initially inspired by the Qld State Conference in Birdsville in 1989), also the Birdsville Social and Racing Clubs.
 After Pandie Pandie was sold, she moved to the Darling Downs where ICPA once again became her focus, especially since she now has three grandchildren growing up on Pandie too.
 Jane joined Federal Council in 2012 and has held the position of Secretary before moving to the Assistant Secretary role.

 FEDERAL MEMBERSHIP OFFICER